YW-Zhang94/Transfer-Learning-for-seismic-inversion/README.md

 Data structure:

-Data, in the paper (), should be download with link, and unzip under ~/Data:
+Data, in the paper, can be downloaded with link and unzip under ~/Data:

         https://kansas-my.sharepoint.com/:f:/g/personal/y230z012_home_ku_edu/Eo0ARJCvWmNAlsZv3L1ssLoBQwKnyjGcDAKwc-8MuhIcgQ?e=A4gclP
 There are 16 groups dataset in A11: